Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 	_ASP.NET MVC Folder structure in Solution Explorer_

-	1. **Controllers.** This folder will contain the controller classes.
+	1. **Controllers**.
+This folder will contain the controller classes.
 In an MVC based application, controllers are responsible for handling end user interaction, manipulating the model, and ultimately choosing a view to render the UI.

 		> **Note:** The MVC framework requires the names of all controllers to end with "Controller"-for example, HomeController, LoginController, or ProductController.